gpr3211/gpr3211.github.io/content/post/1/first.md

 +++
 author = "P G"
-title = 'Multiple Language Support for ebitenengine in Go.' date = 2025-04-13 description = "A basic tutorial on how to easily support multiple languages in ebitenengine." tags = [
+title = 'Parsing Fonts and Displaying Text in Ebitengine' date = 2025-04-13 description = "A basic tutorial on how to display text" tags = [
     "ebiten",
     "text",